friedbrice/friedbrice.github.io/_posts/2020-01-01-io-rosetta-stone.md

   }
 {% endhighlight %}

 Like in Haskell, Java's `IO` is an opaque type.
-We accomplish this by making the class constructor private and instance field private.
+We accomplish this by making the class constructor and sole instance field private.
 We provide a few static factory methods as part of the public API.

 {% highlight java %}
   /** Constructors */